 Breastfeeding can be an amazing bonding experience with your baby.
-Preparing for breastfeeding as a First Time Mom is overwhelming.

 Prepare for your Breastfeeding Journey during your pregnancy for a wonderful experience.

 Studies show that 77% of mothers were able to breastfeed for 90 days.
 The most common reasons Mothers are unable to breastfeed for longer than 90 days are;

 Milk/Protein Allergy with your Baby

 As Mothers we want to breastfeed as long we can for health benefits, bonding and weight loss.
 This would include returning to work, pumping regularly and maintaining a healthy diet to continue the milk supply.